gpstar81/GPStar-proton-pack/OPERATION.md

 	1. Meson Collider
 	1. Special: Setting 5 is a settings menu system (see section below).

-**Crossing the Streams / Alternate Firing (Optional)**
+**Crossing The Streams / Crossing The Streams Mix / Alternate Firing (Optional)**

 - The orange button at the end of the wand acts as a alternate fire mode.
 - The overheat features can only be triggered when enabled by the alternate firing mode.
 - Pressing both the Intensify and orange button at the end of the wand at the same time enables the Crossing the Streams.
-The Proton Pack and Wand can still overheat if enabled during this mode.
+Releasing one of the 2 firing buttons will continue crossing the streams.
+During Crossing The Streams Mix, you need to hold both the intensify and alternate firing button at the same time.
+Release one or the other will end crossing the streams but continue firing a regular proton stream.
+The Proton Pack and Wand can still overheat if enabled while crossing the streams in the power level you are at.

-To enable the Crossing the Streams and alternate firing by default, you need to set **bool b&#95;cross&#95;the&#95;streams** to true in the Advanced User Configuration settings at the top of the Neutrona wand code. (see Advanced User Configuration settings below).
-Otherwise you can toggle between Crossing the Streams and Video Game modes via the Neutrona Wand Sub Menu Settings (see below). **Important: The Neutrona Wand sub menu settings can only be reached while the Neutrona Wand is powered down**
+To enable the Crossing The Streams and alternate firing by default, you need to set **bool b&#95;cross&#95;the&#95;streams** to true in the Advanced User Configuration settings at the top of the Neutrona wand code.
+To further enable Crossing The Streams Mix, you need to set **bool b&#95;cross&#95;the&#95;streams&#95;** to true (see Advanced User Configuration settings below).
+Otherwise you can toggle between Crossing The Streams, Crossing The Streams Mix and Video Game modes via the Neutrona Wand Sub Menu Settings (see below). **Important: The Neutrona Wand sub menu settings can only be reached while the Neutrona Wand is powered down**

 **Toggle Switch Behavior**